Long-wave equation for a confined ferrofluid interface: Periodic interfacial waves as dissipative solitons: Introduction

-Immiscible fluid flows confined in Hele-Shaw cells have been investigated extensively during the past several decades.
-Going back to the classical work by Saffman and Taylor \cite{Saffman1958}, interest has focused on the dynamics of the sharp interface between the fluids \cite{BKLST86}.
-The interface's displacement, when the motion of the fluids is normal to the unperturbed interface, has been of particular interest to most studies, specifically viscous fingering instabilities and finger growth \cite{Homsy1987}.
+the unperturbed interface, has been of particular interest to most studies, specifically viscous fingering instabilities and finger growth \cite{Homsy1987}.
 By contrast, Hele-Shaw flows in which the main flow direction is \emph{parallel} to the fluid interface has received less attention.
 Early work by Zeybek and Yortsos~\cite{ZY91,ZY92} considered such a parallel flow in a horizontal Hele-Shaw cell, both theoretically and experimentally.
 They found that, in the limit of large capillary number and under the long-wave assumption, interfacial waves between the two viscous fluids in this setup are governed by a set of coupled Korteweg--de Vries (KdV) and Airy equations.
 Similarly, Charru and Fabre~\cite{CF93} investigated periodic interfacial waves between two viscous fluid layers in a Couette flow, in which case the long-wave equation was found to be of Kuramoto--Sivashinsky (KS) type.
 Subsequently, experimental work by Gondret and co-workers~\cite{GR97,MGRR03} demonstrated traveling waves in a parallel flow in a vertical Hele-Shaw cell.
 In this case, the phenomenon is well-described by a modified Darcy equation accounting for inertial effects, in which context a Kelvin--Helmholtz instability for inviscid fluids was found~\cite{PH02,HP05}.
 These prior studies considered fluids that are not responsive to external stimuli.